Deposition Interpreter Services for Interpreted Depositions

 In other cultures, it is actually common to remain silent for a period of time before answering a question in order to process information and gather one’s thoughts; thus, the attorney should give the deponent the benefit of the doubt and be accepting of periods of silence rather than assuming it is due to the deponent’s evasiveness.
 Furthermore, when addressing sensitive topics that the deponent may be reluctant to discuss, the examining attorney may benefit from waiting to discuss sensitive topics later in the deposition rather than insisting that the deponent answer such sensitive questions immediately.

-Fourth, examining attorneys should be sensitive to the fact that deposition interpreting is a complex process that requires high levels of concentration on the part of the interpreter.
-The interpreter must first hear, then understand, then analyze, and, finally, repeat the deponent’s testimony accurately and completely in another language.
+Fourth, examining attorneys should be sensitive to the fact that deposition interpreting is a complex process that requires high levels of concentration on the part of the legal deposition interpreter.
+The video deposition interpreter must first hear, then understand, then analyze, and, finally, repeat the deponent’s testimony accurately and completely in another language.
 Long-winded questions from attorney and responses from the deponent can be taxing and exhausting for the interpreter.
 If the deposition proceeds for several hours at a time without any breaks, the interpreter can become fatigued and the quality of the interpretations may suffer.
 In order to prevent interpreter fatigue and ensure an accurate record, attorneys should strive to take regular, short recesses throughout the deposition.

 Finally, attorneys preparing for a foreign language deposition should undertake efforts to obtain certified translations of foreign language evidence prior to the deposition.
-As previously explained, interpreters work with spoken words while translators work with written text.
-Therefore, the questioning attorney should have a legal translator translator translate the documents the attorney anticipates he or she will use as exhibits during the deposition before the deposition takes place in order to ensure that the deposition proceeds smoothly.
-Generally speaking, an interpreter should not translate documents during a deposition; translating documents written in English into a foreign language should be done beforehand.
+As previously explained, depo interpreters work with spoken words while translators work with written text.
+Therefore, the questioning attorney should have a legal translation specialist translate the documents the attorney anticipates he or she will use as exhibits during the deposition before the deposition takes place in order to ensure that the deposition proceeds smoothly.
+Generally speaking, a deposition interpreter should not translate documents during a deposition; translating documents written in English into a foreign language should be done beforehand.
 Similarly, an attorney representing a client who speaks a foreign language may need to review certain documents with the client before their deposition.
 In order to properly prepare the client for the questions the attorney anticipates might be asked of his or her client, along with the documents the client might be asked to review, the attorney will want to ensure that any relevant documents are translated into the client’s language before the deposition preparation meeting.
 This will allow the client to be well prepared for their deposition and the attorney to anticipate (and address), any problematic testimony before it occurs.